Best cars for older drivers

 There’s a lot to consider when it comes to choosing a car, but ultimately it all comes down to your needs and lifestyle.
 Are you someone who likes to load up the car and hit the open road every chance you get, or someone who prefers to only get behind the wheel to run errands?
-Some of us will need enough seats for the grandchildren to pile in on the weekends, while others might prefer a big boot with enough space to store a mobility scooter or wheelchair.
+Some of us will need enough seats for the grandchildren to pile in, while others might prefer a big boot with enough space for a four-legged friend, mobility scooter or wheelchair.

-Our complete guide highlights some of the most popular models and key features which you may wish to consider, to identify some of the best cars on the market based on safety, comfort, visibility and assistance technology.
+Our complete guide to the best cars for older drivers highlights some of the most popular models and key features which you may wish to consider, to help you identify some of the best cars on the market based on safety, comfort, visibility and assistance technology.

-If you’re looking for an easier life, then you might wish to consider switching to an automatic.
-Automatic gearboxes make driving much simpler and are a great option if you have mobility problems such as arthritis that might make clutch control and frequent gear changes troublesome, particularly on long journeys.
-It’s worth noting that it is much easier to adapt automatic cars to accommodate features such as hand pedals than it is a manual car.
+Automatic gearboxes are a great option if you have mobility problems that might make clutch control and frequent gear changes troublesome, particularly on long journeys.
+It's also worth noting that it is much easier to adapt automatic cars to accommodate features such as hand pedals than it is a manual car.

 Here are a few automatics with consistently positive reviews and a variety of features and options: